omadios/white-matter-lesion-2D-CNN/README.md

 Keras 2.3.1, TensorFlow 2.0, Python 3.6.8, h5py, scipy, nipype (Ants/Afni), nibabel
 ```

 ##### Important Note: use optional arguments to save and QC images (ouput should be axial slices as in example above).
-Images are expected to be in the format x,y by z(axial slices), i.e. shape is 200x200x150 (150 slices in z direction) upon loading with nibael.
+Images are expected to be in the format x,y by z(axial slices), i.e. shape is 200x200x150 (150 slices in head to foot direction) upon loading with nibael.
 Axes can be swapped differently by modifying the code.

 For each participant preprocess a pair of T1 and T2 FLAIR using preproc_FLAIR_MPRAGE.py (mask argument is optional, if not provided it will skullstrip the T1 image using [antsBrainExtraction.sh](https://github.com/ANTsX/ANTs/blob/master/Scripts/antsBrainExtraction.sh) using the [OASIS template](https://osf.io/rh9km/) which is time consuming)